-I have attempted to confer with all judges of courts with courtrooms in the court building regarding this Operating Plan.
+I have contacted all judges of courts with courtrooms in the court building regarding this Operating Plan.
 In developing the plan, I consulted with the local health authority and county judge, documentation of which is attached to this plan.
 I will ensure that the judges of courts with courtrooms in the court building covered by this Operating Plan conduct proceedings consistent with the plan.